Alex Boncayao Brigade: Activities

 The Alex Boncayao Brigade is credited with the assassinations of nearly 200 police officers from 1984 until 1993.
-In 1984, the ABB claimed responsibility for the assassination of Police General Tomas Karingal, a former Chief of the Quezon City Police Department.
-In 1989, they claimed responsibility for the assassination of United States Army Colonel James N. Rowe, an adviser to the Philippine Army.
+In 1984, the ABB claimed responsibility for the assassination of Police General Tomas Karingal, Chief of the Quezon City Police Department.
+In 1989, they claimed responsibility for the assassination of United States Army Colonel James N. Rowe, who was serving as an adviser to the Philippine Army.
 In 1996, the ABB also claimed responsibility for the assassination of Philippine Constabulary Lt.
-Col. Rolando Abadilla, a former chief of the Metrocom Intelligence and Security Group.
-As proof of the deed, they turned over the late Abadilla's wristwatch to a Catholic priest, Fr.
+Col. Rolando Abadilla, a former chief of the Metrocom Intelligence and Security Group during the Marcos dictatorship.
+As proof of the deed, they turned over Abadilla's wristwatch to a Catholic priest, Fr.
 Robert Reyes.
-In 2000, the group proudly claimed responsibility for attacks against the Department of Energy in Manila and Shell Oil offices in the central Philippines.
-They claimed to have done this to protest the rising oil prices that were currently arising.
+In 2000, the group claimed responsibility for attacks against the Department of Energy in Manila and Shell Oil offices in the central Philippines in protest against rising oil prices.
 Consequently, the US government added the ABB to its Patriot Act Terrorist Exclusion List in 2001.

 Terrorist incidents attributed to the Alex Boncayao Brigade in the Global Terrorism Database show that the majority of their acts are armed assault and assassinations.
-Their remaining acts are bombings, explosions and facility/ infrastructure assault.
+Their remaining acts are bombings, explosions and facility or infrastructure assault.
 During these acts, the ABB’s weapons of choice during much of the actions committed was that of the use of firearms and explosives.

 Throughout these activities, most of the group’s funds came from the “extortion and intimidation” of wealthy citizens and successful business owners.
 The group called these funds “revolutionary taxes” or “protection payments”.

 Peace talks

 In 2000, Nilo dela Cruz of the ABB and Arturo Tabara, leader of the Revolutionary Proletarian Army, announced their intention to engage in peace talks with the government of Joseph Estrada; this resulted in a truce with the Philippine Army.
 On December 6, 2000, a peace agreement was signed by the Republic of the Philippines and RPMP/RPA/ABB with the foundation of shared desire for a peaceful settlement of the armed conflict.
-This in turn prompted a vehement condemnation from Filemon Lagman; in a press release he branded Tabara and Dela Cruz "scoundrels masquerading as revolutionaries".
+This in turn prompted a vehement condemnation from Filemon Lagman; in a press release he branded Tabara and dela Cruz "scoundrels masquerading as revolutionaries".
 Due to the Brigade’s negotiations with the government, the New People’s Army allegedly targeted their former partner.
 In 2002, a “Clarification Document” was signed and agreed upon in response to the issues raised on the substance within the 2000 agreement.
 The agreement signed is the model used for the 2019 peace talks between the government and local CPP–NPA–NDF wings.